Southampton-RSG/2015-09-17-southampton/novice/shell/01-filedir.md

 /Users/nelle
 ~~~

-Make a note of what is output here - it will likely come in handy later!

 > ## Home directory {.callout}
 >
 > The home directory path will look different on different operating systems.